17471A05E5/Movie-trailer/README.md

 # movie-trailers
-Full Stack Web Development Nano Degree Project  mnn
+Full Stack Web Development Nano Degree Project
+This is project 1 for the Udacity Full Stack Developer Nanodegree.
+For this project students write server-side code to store a